David Pitt-Watson: Career

 After short periods of work at 3i and McKinsey Pitt-Watson helped establish and was ultimately managing director of Braxton Associates Limited.
 He worked there for 17 years during which time it was bought by Deloitte and became Deloitte Consulting.
 Pitt-Watson was a partner at Deloitte for 12 years advising company boards and international agencies on strategy and competitiveness.

-He left that position in 1997 to become Assistant General Secretary of the Labour Party, a post he held for two years before joining Hermes Fund Managers as commercial director of their newly formed shareholder activist funds.
+He left that position in 1997 to become Assistant General Secretary of the Labour Party, a post he held for two years before joining Hermes Fund Managers (now Federated Hermes) as commercial director of their newly formed shareholder activist funds.

 These funds, known as the Focus Funds, grew to be the largest of their kind in Europe.
-Pitt-Watson became head of the funds and a director of Hermes in 2004, where he founded Hermes Equity Ownership Service, a service to pension funds which aims to ensure that shares they own are used to promote good management practice and sustainable investment.
-By 2018 HEOS advised on over £400bn worth of assets.
+Pitt-Watson became head of the funds and a director of Hermes in 2004, where he founded its Equity Ownership Service, a service to pension funds which aims to ensure that shares they own are used to promote good management practice and sustainable investment.
+By 2025 HEOS advised on over $2,000bn worth of assets.
 Hermes interventions in companies have led to the successful turnaround of some of the country's largest companies.

+After leaving Hermes, Pitt-Watson served numerous commercial roles, including as an independent non-executive at KPMG and as an advisor to Aviva Investors, Sarasin & Partners LLP and Ownership Capital.

 For over twenty years he has advised policy makers of all parties, including Tony Blair and Gordon Brown, on issues of industrial and financial policy, corporate governance and financial market regulation.
-He has also advised the current government and was a member of the cross-party Future of Banking Commission, chaired by David Davis, and the Sharman Commission relating to the use of the Going Concern rules.
+He was a member of the cross-party Future of Banking Commission, chaired by David Davis, and the Sharman Commission relating to the use of the Going Concern rules.